Thesis: North America

+Norway

+In Norway, the final examination for a PhD student is called a disputas.
+The examination consists of a public lecture by the candidate where the audience can ask questions.
+Then two opponents will ask the candidate questions.
+Prior to the examination, the candidate must pass a trial lecture on a topic typically not part of the student's research.
+This is used to assess the candidate's ability to finding the relevant literature and to disseminate knowledge to an audience.

 Russia and Ukraine

 A student in Russia or Ukraine has to complete a thesis and then defend it in front of their department.
 Sometimes the defense meeting is made up of the learning institute's professionals and sometimes the students peers are allowed to view or join in.
 After the presentation and defense of the thesis, the final conclusion of the department should be that none of them have reservations on the content and quality of the thesis.

 A conclusion on the thesis has to be approved by the rector of the educational institute.
 This conclusion (final grade so to speak) of the thesis can be defended/argued not only at the thesis council, but also in any other thesis council of Russia or Ukraine.

 Spain

 The former Diploma de estudios avanzados (DEA) lasted two years and candidates were required to complete coursework and demonstrate their ability to research the specific topics they have studied.
 From 2011 on, these courses were replaced by academic Master's programmes that include specific training on epistemology, and scientific methodology.
 After its completion, students are able to enroll in a specific PhD programme (programa de doctorado) and begin a dissertation on a set topic for a maximum time of three years (full-time) and five years (part-time).
 All students must have a full professor as an academic advisor (director de tesis) and a tutor, who is usually the same person.

 A dissertation (tesis doctoral), with an average of 250 pages, is the main requisite along with typically one previously published journal article.
 Once candidates have published their written dissertations, they will be evaluated by two external academics (evaluadores externos) and subsequently it is usually exhibited publicly for fifteen natural days.
 After its approval, candidates must defend publicly their research before a three-member committee (tribunal) with at least one visiting academic: chair, secretary and member (presidente, secretario y vocal).

 A typical public Thesis Defence (defensa) lasts 45 minutes and all attendants holding a doctoral degree are eligible to ask questions.